 She went to law school and found herself fighting racism in landmark segregation cases including Brown v.
 Board of Education, the Central High School case in Arkansas and the case that let James Meredith enroll at the University of Mississippi.

-Motley, who would have celebrated her 40th anniversary on the bench next year, died this week of congestive heart failure at NYU Downtown Hospital, said her son, Joel Motley III.
+Motley, who would have celebrated her 40th anniversary on the bench next year, died recently of congestive heart failure at New York University Downtown Hospital, says her son, Joel Motley III.
 She was 84.

-“She is a person of a kind and stature the likes of which they’re not making anymore,” said Chief Judge Michael Mukasey in U.S. District Court in Manhattan, where Motley served.
+“She is a person of a kind and stature the likes of which they’re not making anymore,” says Chief Judge Michael B. Mukasey, who served with Motley on the U.S. District Court in Manhattan.

 From 1961 to 1964, Motley won nine of 10 civil rights cases she argued before the Supreme Court.

-Motley, who spent two decades with the NAACP’s Legal Defense and Educational Fund, started out there in 1945 as a law clerk to Thurgood Marshall, then its chief counsel and later a Supreme Court justice.
-In 1950, she prepared the draft complaint for what would become Brown v.
+She began her career with the NAACP’s Legal Defense and Educational Fund, starting in 1945 as a law clerk for Thurgood Marshall, then its chief counsel and later a Supreme Court justice.
+In 1950, Motley prepared the draft complaint for what would become Brown v.
 Board of Education.

-The Supreme Court ruled in her and her colleagues’ favor in 1954 in a decision credited with toppling public school segregation in America while touching off resistance across the country and leading to some of the racial clashes of the 1960s.
+The Supreme Court ruled in her and her colleagues’ favor in 1954, a decision credited with toppling public school segregation in America while touching off resistance across the country and leading to some of the racial clashes of the 1960s.

 In the early 1960s, she personally argued the Meredith case as well as the suit that resulted in the enrollment of two Black students at the University of Georgia.

-Motley also argued the 1957 case in Little Rock, Ark., that led President Eisenhower to call in federal troops to protect nine black students at Central High.
+Motley, a graduate of New York University and Columbia Law School, also argued the 1957 case in Little Rock, Ark., that led President Eisenhower to call in federal troops to protect nine Black students at Central High.

 Also in the early 1960s, she successfully argued for 1,000 school children to be reinstated in Birmingham, Ala., after the local school board expelled them for demonstrating.
 She represented “Freedom Riders” who rode buses to test the Supreme Court’s 1960 ruling prohibiting segregation in interstate transportation.
 During this time, she represented the Rev. Martin Luther King Jr. as well, defending his right to march in Birmingham and Albany, Ga.